-Students must have completed 75-90 credits in the bachelor’s degree program at FIU, have earned at least a 3.25 GPA on both overall and upper division courses, and meet the admissions criteria for the graduate degree program to which they are applying.
+Students must have completed at least 75 credits in the bachelor’s degree program at FIU, have earned at least a 3.25 GPA on both overall and upper division courses, and meet the admissions criteria for the graduate degree program to which they are applying.

 The Professional Track is for engineers currently practicing in the biomedical industry and students interested in pursuing a management career in biomedical industry.
 A student shall complete 27 credit hours of course work and a 3 credit hour capstone project.

 The Research Track is geared to prepare graduates for further graduate study or a career in biomedical research.
 A student shall complete a minimum of 30 credit hours.
 This includes a minimum of 24 hours of course work (15 credits of electives in specialty areas, 6 credits of mathematics core courses, 3 credits of life science elective), one semester of the Biomedical Engineering Seminar, and 6 semester credit hours of Master’s Thesis or 3 credit hours of Master’s Project.